mofosyne/openscad-hex-cable-hive-fully-parametric/README.md

 This is an OpenSCAD sketch to generate fully customizable honeycomb wire storage system.

+If you got a Prusa MK3S+ you may want to use the `*_6x5.stl` 3d prints as those are designed to fit within a prusa buildplate.

 Contributions is welcomed via Pull Requests

 * Originally by iX (November 02, 2016) [iX Other Designs on thingiverse](https://www.thingiverse.com/ix__/designs)